 But which one gets shown on the various NFT marketplaces?

 This is where priority comes in.
 Every owner of a multi-asset NFT can order the assets by priority.
 The marketplace should then, if it follows the standard, read one by one and show the first supported highest priority one.

 But what if neither is very good for a marketplace?
 What if they are both 3D t-poses, or even worse, a skinned texture?

-Now we have one resource (output) intended for use in one game, one intended for use in another, and one intended for main view in social media OG images, marketplaces, wallets, etc. The games identify which file they need by going through the resources and loading the compatible one(s) according to metadata, but since the "cover" image has priority order 1, it will always show first in the UIs.
+Now we have one asset (output) intended for use in one game, one intended for use in another, and one intended for main view in social media OG images, marketplaces, wallets, etc. The games identify which file they need by going through the assets and loading the compatible one(s) according to metadata, but since the "cover" image has priority order 1, it will always show first in the UIs.

 How can AAA publishers expect to use the cost-unpredictable Ethereum chain, or any other public blockchain, for a regularly used NFT infrastructure?

 The answer is that they do not have to.